Vectorjay/MasterClass_Devops/project_14.md

 - Screenshot3
 <img src="./images1/Jenkins view proj 14.png" width="300" height="115">
 d.
 This shows the repo created on Jenkins

 - Screenshot4
 <img src="./images1/Jenkins file config pro14.png" width="300" height="115">
 e.
 This shows different pipeline stages with the Jenkins file

-*One of the task also stated we run a pipeline starting from the build- -> test -> package -> deploy*

 - Screenshot5
   <img src="./images1/First-Test.png" width="450" height="100">